Algebraic Goodwillie spectral sequence: Preliminaries

 is (strong) symmetric monoidal. \end{cor}

 \begin{proof} We apply~\cite[Proposition~5-4]{GGN15} to the colimit-preserving symmetric monoidal composite

 \end{proof}

-\begin{rmk} Let $\calC$ be a pointed presentable $\infty$-category.
-The Cartesian product on $\calC$ gives it the structure of a symmetric monoidal $\infty$-category, which is encoded as a (non-unital) $\infty$-operad $\calC^{\times}_{nu} \to N\mathrm{Surj}$ whose structure map is a coCartesian fibration, see~\cite[Section~2.1]{HigherAlgebra}.
-For any (non-unital) $\infty$-operad $\calC^{\otimes}_{nu} \to N\mathrm{Surj}$, which encodes a symmetric monoidal structure on $\calC$, J.~Lurie defines the stabilization $\Sp(\calC^{\otimes}) \to N\mathrm{Surj}$ of the (non-unital) $\infty$-operad $\calC^{\otimes}$ and proves its existence, see~\cite[Section~6.2]{HigherAlgebra}.
-We note that the resulting object $\Sp(\calC^{\otimes})$ is only a stable (non-unital) $\infty$-operad (see Definition~6.2.4.10 of~\cite{HigherAlgebra} and Definition~2.11 of~\cite{Heuts21}), but not necessary a (non-unital) symmetric monoidal category.
-However, if $\calC = \sLxi$ is the category of $\kk$-complete simplicial restricted Lie algebras, then we have equivalences of stable $\infty$-operads
+Let $\calC$ be a pointed presentable $\infty$-category.
+The Cartesian product on $\calC$ gives it the structure of a symmetric monoidal $\infty$-category, which is encoded as a (non-unital) $\infty$-operad whose structure map is a coCartesian fibration, see~\cite[Section~2.1]{HigherAlgebra}.
+For any (non-unital) differentiable $\infty$-operad $\calC^{\otimes}_{\mathrm{nu}} \to N\mathrm{Surj}$, which encodes a symmetric monoidal structure on $\calC$, J.~Lurie defines the stabilization $\Sp(\calC^{\otimes}) \to N\mathrm{Surj}$ of the $\infty$-operad $\calC^{\otimes}$ and proves its existence, see~\cite[Section~6.2.4]{HigherAlgebra}.
+We note that the resulting object $\Sp(\calC^{\otimes})$ is only a stable (non-unital) $\infty$-operad (see~\cite[Definition~6.2.4.10]{HigherAlgebra} and~\cite[Definition~2.11]{Heuts21}), but not necessary a (non-unital) symmetric monoidal category.